Questions? Call (860)407-2687

 9 Symantec Antivirus Excluded File Added To Exclusion List Click Apply Click Ok.

-Ikarus Antivirus False Positive How To Set Fi
+Microsoft Antivirus False Positive How To Set

 Feel free to submit your comment below.
 Anything that does not contribute and is just spam will automatically be deleted.
 Questions marked by * are required.
-Comments are checked by a human to make sure they are not spam/automated and are on topic and related to SYMANTEC Anti-Virus False Positive?
-How To Set File/Folder Exceptions In SYMANTEC Anti Virus.
+Comments are checked by a human to make sure they are not spam/automated and are on topic and related to SYMANTEC AntiVirus Incorrectly Flagging 🏴 A Software Program?
+How To Tell SYMANTEC That A Program Doesn't Have A Virus.

 NAME: